tcmilleriii/Common-Software-Algos/README.md

 # Common-Software-Algos
 A few of the greatest hits, written in C++.

-Desired algorithms:
-- My Iterative Closest Point algorithm in my [Navigation Algorithms Repo](https://github.com/tcmilleriii/Navigation-Algorithms) would benefit from use of a KD-Tree technique to identify closest points!

-Desired updates:
-- I see some opportunity to transform these "example" algorithms into functional tools within my own projects.
-Will likely be updating this repo with stripped-down function versions of these so that I can bring them in as tools in my arsenal in my Navigation Repo (or others as I develop interests beyond just that repo).
+In-depth instructions for running any of these algorithms for yourself are provided in the subfolders.
+Each subfolder gives you enough instruction to build these projects for yourself on your local machine, enter in some example data, and see how they work!